 On Tuesday, Hernandez's lawyers asked that his first-degree murder conviction be dismissed.
 The Bristol County district attorney's office, which prosecuted the case, has said it intends to challenge the request.
 It has until May 1 to file papers making its case.

 Under a long-standing Massachusetts legal principle, courts customarily vacate the convictions of defendants who die before their appeals are heard.

-Associated Press writer Denise Lavoie in Boston contributed to this report.
+Associated Press reporter Denise Lavoie in Boston contributed to this report.